Homological mirror symmetry for the quartic surface: The algebras and

+Take the linear automorphism $U_4 \in \mathit{GL}_4(V)$, let it act on $P$ as well as our collection of objects.
+The induced action on $S_4$ matches that on $Q_4$ described previously, and there is an underlying action on $\SS_4$ if one chooses the Cech covers appropriately.
+Then, we also get an induced action of $\SS_{64}$.
+More precisely, when defining that induced action, there is a freedom of choice of an element of $\Gamma_{16}^*$, and one can use that freedom to ensure that the result reproduces $U_{64}$ on the cohomology level.
+Finally, this $\Z/4$-action persists when we deform to $\SS_{64,q}$.

-The automorphism $A \in GL(V)$, $A v_k = v_{k+1}$, $A v_3 = Av_0$ preserves $Y_0$ and the objects $E_{0,k}$, hence defines an automorphism of $\SS_4$, unique up to elementary inner automorphisms.
-Since $det(A) = -1$, this automorphism acts by $-1$ on the space of sections of the canonical sheaf of $Y_0$, hence by Serre duality on $Hom^2(E_{0,k},E_{0,k})$ for any $k$.
-Moreover, it skew-commutes with the $T$-action on $Y_0$ in the obvious sense, so it can be identified on the level of cohomology with one of the automorphisms $U_4$ of $Q_4$ introduced before.
-Because of the twisted equivariance, one can define an induced automorphism of $\SS_{64}$, and since $A$ survives the deformation to $Y_q$, this can be deformed to an automorphism of $\SS_{64,q}$.
-Together with the previous Lemma, this allows us to apply Lemma \ref{th:recognize-q64} which shows that $\SS_{64,q}$ is quasi-isomorphic to $\QQ_{64,q}$, at least in the sense in which the latter object is unique, which means up to reparametrization by $\psi \in End(\Lambda_\N)^\times$.
+Together with the previous Lemma, this allows us to apply Proposition \ref{th:recognize-q64-3} which shows that $\SS_{64,q}$ is quasi-isomorphic to $\QQ_{64,q}$, at least in the sense in which the latter object is unique, which means up to reparametrization by $\psi \in \mathit{End}(\Lambda_\N)^\times$.